A Time to Ask, a Time to Smoke, a Time to Write and a Time to Leave

 Time for a changeup—what type of gas lit the stove and boiled this pot: “What band really kicked your ass to pick up your instrument?”

 “Name not sound,” I reply, struggling to remember any tunes by the Math Rock outfit—another artist to heap on the already large pile of missed groups.
 Another scream from my brain that there is literally too much music for a single human being to handle.
 Consider the challenge accepted, but the champion occupied.
-Fifth Ben continues, “That’s what really taught me that the drums were more than just rhythm instruments,” and Cole takes a drag and puffs, then breathes to the sky, the vapor trail of paint-thinner and tobacco floated into the nightsky.
+Fifth Ben continues, “That’s what really taught me that the drums were more than just rhythm instruments,” and Cole takes a drag and puffs, then respires, the vapor trail of paint-thinner and tobacco floated into the nightsky.
 The smell of the arrondissements entered my roman nose and had me rose-eyed for the sweat and cigarettes of Boulevard de Clichy.
+Why?
+The music was better here than there.

 “Yep,” says Cole back.
 Fuck, I need a follow-up to the follow-up of the follow-up.
 Err, um: “Do you think a band will ever reach the same appeal?”